nsimon/ethereum-demo-scripts/README.md

   * Loads module web3.
   * Loads module solc.
   * Creates a new instance of the web3 object.
-  * Displays the 10 default testrpc accounts.
+  * Displays the 10 default test accounts.
   * Loads the **announcement** smart contact source.
   * Compiles the smart contract to json.
   * Extract from the json: the smart contract ABI **application binary interface** (it's api).
   * Extract from the json: the smart contact byteCode, used to deploy the smart contract.
   * Instantiate the smart contract object ABI.
-  * Deploy the smart contract to the testrpc blockchain.
+  * Deploy the smart contract to the test blockchain.
     * Runs the smart contract constructor which sets the announcement message.
   * Displays the address of the deployed contract.
   * Gets a pointer to an instance of the deployed contract.